FSA postponed to its silver jubilee year

 Film Southasia (FSA) is a biennial festival held in Kathmandu, Nepal, initiated in 1997 to popularise documentaries that inform, entertain and transform lives.
 In between festivals, a package of fine and representative films travel the region and overseas as mini-festivals titled Travelling Film Southasia (TFSA).

 ‘Ram Bahadur Trophy’ for Best Film

 Student Film Award (entries to be submitted through film schools)

 Non-fiction films made after 1 January 2019 are eligible for entry in FSA 2021.
 Films made in this period that have been submitted to FSA in previous years, but have not been selected, may be submitted again.
 Entries must necessarily be on Southasian themes or subjects, while the filmmakers need not be Southasian.
-Entries may cover any subject pertaining to Southasia: from people, culture, lifestyle and adventure to environment, economy, politics and history.
+Entries may cover any subject pertaining to Southasia: from people, culture, lifestyle, and adventure to environment, economy, politics, and history.
 Entries that have not been released publicly will receive some priority.
+Films can be shorts for feature-length but we only accept shorts longer than 10 minutes.
 Films may be in any Southasian language, but have to be subtitled or dubbed in English.

 Film Southasia accepts entries in the following categories; Competitive, Non-Competitive and Student films.